 ROBERT SIEGEL, HOST:

-MAYOR MICHAEL BLOOMBERG: The ads will highlight that it cost $10,000 per year, on average, to support a child and that children of teen parents are twice as likely not to graduate high school.
-And perhaps most important, that if teens graduate high school, get a job and marry before becoming parents, they have a 98 percent chance of not being in poverty.
+MAYOR MICHAEL BLOOMBERG: The ads will highlight that it costs $10,000 per year, on average, to support a child; that the children of teen parents are twice as likely not to graduate high school; and perhaps most important, that if teens graduate high school, get a job and marry before becoming parents, they have a 98 percent chance of not being in poverty.

 MELISSA HARRIS PERRY: This image of a child mocking her young mother with partner abandonment is simply a step too far.
 Maybe you don't realize this, Mr. Mayor, but most of us who were raised by single moms never had any interest in shaming them.
 We tend to praise them, recognize their sacrifices.

 ADLER: Some conservative newspapers like the New York Post said blunt language was necessary.
 Some anti-abortion groups said the campaign put blame on babies, not on inappropriate sexual conduct.
 Some mayoral candidates, like purported mayoral front-runner Christine Quinn, said the language should be toned down.